File image of Andy Burnham. Copyright by World Economic Forum / Faruk Pinjo.

 The British pound rose after the UK's (likely) next Prime Minister confirmed he won't toy with the country's fiscal rules.

-Andy Burnham has confirmed on Monday that if he becomes PM he will not amend the existing fiscal rules that are designed to ensure the country's debt liabilities remain sustainable.
+Andy Burnham confirmed late Monday that he will not amend the existing fiscal rules that are designed to ensure the country's debt liabilities remain sustainable if he becomes PM, triggering a recovery in sterling.

-The pound rallied as markets reduced some of the political risk premium associated with a future Burnham government: the pound to euro rate is half a per cent higher on the day at 1.1523, the pound to dollar is 0.80% higher at 1.3432.
+The news was welcomed by traders: the pound rallied as markets reduced some of the political risk premium associated with a future Burnham government.

 The pound is up against all G10 peers, confirming a sterling-centric driver is at play.

-Burnham had previously said the UK government shouldn't be "in hoc" to the bond markets, that the UK should borrow to fund public housing and more should be borrowed to fund defence.
+Burnham had previously said the UK government shouldn't be "in hoc" to the bond markets and that the government should borrow more to fund public housing and defence.

 The prospect of a Burnham government borrowing more to fund spending was a concern for markets as it risked raising inflation and making the country's debt burden increasingly unsustainable.